What Is Lucky Girl Syndrome?

 Why Does It Work?

 This isn’t magic; it’s basically just a positive mental attitude and outlook on life.
-But if you’re looking for some solid facts and information to back this up, we got you.
+But if you’re looking for some solid facts and information to back this up, I got you.

 Your brain loves confirmation bias – always looking for evidence to confirm whatever you already believe to be true.
 You believe yourself to be lucky?
 Your brain will seek out information to match this, so even if nothing dramatically changes at first, your new mantra could bring things to the forefront of your mind making you feel grateful and lucky for things that have already happened to you.